-(1) Comply with the requirements of FAR Subpart 7.1, and coordinate with other members of the planning team as appropriate.
+(1) Comply with the requirements of FAR subpart 7.1 and this subpart, and coordinate with other members of the planning team as appropriate.

 (2) Write the acquisition plan using all planning team members especially for complex or highly sensitive acquisitions.